700 volunteers in California are escorting Asian American seniors to protect them against assaults

 Last month, President Biden signed an executive order that condemned racism, xenophobia and intolerance against Asian Americans and Pacific Islanders.

-Owyoung said 700 volunteers have signed up for Compassion in Oakland.
-The volunteers come from all racial backgrounds, cultures and ages, he said.
+Owyoung said volunteers at Compassion in Oakland come from all racial backgrounds, cultures and ages.

 "It's a beautiful conversation that we have together about our individual experiences ... and how we can build each other up, how we have so many commonalities and differences.
 But it's what makes America so wonderful."